Tropical Storm Ian to rapidly strengthen into hurricane Monday, NHC says

 - Little Cayman and Cayman Brac

-- Lower Florida Keys from Seven Mile Bridge southward to Key West, including the Dry Tortugas
+- Florida Keys from the Card Sound Bridge westward to Key West